ResearchIT/pronto-user-docs/docs/conda.md

 Replace **your-lab** and **your-directory** with appropriate values.

+If there's already a `~/.condarc` file in your home directory, append those lines to the end.

 Now you can load the Conda module again and should still see all your existing environments.